preciofishbone/OmniaDocsG2/blocks/taxonomy-navigation/index.rst

 Taxonomy navigation
 ========================

+**This description is outdated.
+There are a lot more options now. the description will be updated soon.**

 In this block you can create taxonomy based navigation.
 The most common area of use is to create an organization chart.

 Here's an example: